BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_2_Using_a_Partially_Signed_Bitcoin_Transaction.md

 > :fire: ***What's the power of a PSBT?*** A PSBT allows for the creation of trustless transactions between multiple parties and multiple machines.
 If more than one party would need to fund a transaction, if more than one party would need to sign a transaction, or if a transaction needs to be created on one machine and signed on another, then a PSBT makes it simple without depending on the non-standardized partial signing mechanisms that used to exist before PSBT.

 That last point, on creating a transaction on one machine and signing on another, is an element of PSBTs that we haven't gotten to yet.
 It's at the heart of hardware wallets, where you often want to create a transaction on a full node, then pass it on to a hardware wallet when a signature is required.
-That's the topic of the last section in this chapter on PSBTs.
+That's the topic of the last section (and our fourth real-life example) in this chapter on PSBTs.

 ## What's Next?